Maxwell and Carey hit hundreds as Australia clinch ODI series win over England - France 24

 But when Maxwell holed out off leg-spinner Adil Rashid, Australia still needed 18 off 15 balls.
 That became 10 off six when Carey, whose century came off 106 balls, was superbly caught by a diving Mark Wood at third man off Jofra Archer.

-But new batsman Mitchell Starc -- who'd got the match off to a stunning start by taking two wickets with the first two balls of the game -- hit his first ball, from Rashid, for six and sealed victory with two balls to spare.
+New batsman Starc, however, hit his first ball, from Rashid, for six and sealed victory with two balls to spare with a four.

+"It probably wasn't the ideal situation when I came in but being the last batter, I suppose I had a bit of license to go for it right from the start," Maxwell told Sky Sports.

+"We thought if we could take it as deep as we could, myself and Alex, we might be a chance at the back end."

-England were left to rue the fact that Carey was caught on nine off a Jofra Archer no-ball as they ended a coronavirus-hit season by suffering their first series defeat in 18 matches across all formats.
+England were left to rue the Carey being caught on nine off an Archer no-ball as they ended a coronavirus-hit season by suffering their first series defeat in 18 matches across all formats.

-Australia's success was all the more creditable as star batsman Steve Smith missed the entire series after suffering a head injury batting in the nets.
+Australia's success was all the more creditable as star batsman Steve Smith missed all three matches after suffering a head injury batting in the nets.

-Jonny Bairstow had revived England from the depths of 0-2 with a superb hundred that saw them to 302-7.

-Opening batsman Bairstow watched from the other end as left-arm quick Starc removed Jason Roy and Joe Root with the first two balls of the game.

-But Bairstow counter-attacked superbly and his innings of 112 was the cornerstone of England's eventual 302-7, with Sam Billings (57) and Chris Woakes (53 not out) making valuable fifties.

-Pace bowler Woakes then took the first two wickets to fall, having Australia captain Aaron Finch lbw and Marcus Stoinis caught off a leading edge at midwicket to leave the tourists 31-2.
+Pace bowler Woakes took the first two wickets early in Australia's chase, having captain Aaron Finch lbw and Marcus Stoinis caught off a leading edge at midwicket.

-And Australia were 55-4 when Morgan saw his decision to bring on part-time off-spinner Joe Root rewarded by the Test captain taking two wickets for three runs in six balls.
+And Australia were 55-4 when Morgan saw his decision to bring on Root rewarded by the occasional off-spinner taking two wickets for three runs in six balls.

-Root, out for a golden duck, clean bowled David Warner (24) with a fine delivery that angled into the left-hander before turning sharply away as the opener completed a poor series that yielded just 36 runs.
+Root clean bowled David Warner (24) with a fine delivery that angled into the left-hander before turning sharply away.

 And when Marnus Labuschagne was run out, Australia were 73-5 in the 17th over.